The governability of the State

 Pressure from the Commons also in the PSC

 In Catalonia, meanwhile, the Comuns (Spanish National Assembly) have also pressured the Catalan government along similar lines.
 Comuns (Spanish National Assembly) leader Jéssica Albiach has warned the Catalan executive that the possibility of obtaining its support for the budget is fading if there is no progress on housing.
-"Agreements are meant to be honored," she said at a press conference.
-However, the executive is finalizing the anti-eviction unit, according to spokesperson Sílvia Paneque, who expressed "optimism."
+"Agreements are meant to be fulfilled," she said at a press conference.
+However, the executive is currently finalizing the anti-eviction unit, according to spokesperson Sílvia Paneque, who expressed "optimism."

 stats